 I started running after breaking up with said talented, handsome boyfriend.
 While we had come to the mutual realization that we weren’t making each other very happy, I was devastated by the dissolution of our shared universe and obsessively wounded by the speed with which he seemed to be moving on.
 Inconveniently, we had decided we were better off without each other about ten months into a year-long lease that neither of us could afford to break early, and several times in the final months of cohabitation, I fled the suffocating proximity of our one bedroom apartment for Central Park, where I would stand choke-crying on the butte of some glacial boulder, picnickers in the vicinity treating my publicly-private grief with the respectful apathy of any good New Yorker.

 If I let my mind have its way when I ran, it would riot with gripes and excuses, and sometimes simply pain: you can’t breathe! this isn’t fun! you can’t do this!
-Any pretext to end the sensation of discomfort, to convince me that I was not one of those chosen others who can, in fact, do it.
+Any pretext to end the sensation of discomfort, to convince me that I was not one of those chosen few who can, in fact, do it.
 When I decided I was a runner, I also decided I would not engage that voice.
 If it would say anything to make me stop, it was not to be trusted.
-I realized that listening to music was a bandaid that would mask the voice, but not make it cease, so I abandoned wearing headphones.
-Liberation lay in becoming bodiless.
+I realized that listening to music was a bandaid that would mask the voice, but not make it cease, so I abandoned my headphones.